aiidateam/aiida-core/docs/source/tutorial/basic.rst

 To run a ``CalcJob``, you need to set up two things: a ``computer`` for the calculation to run on, and the ``code`` that you want the ``CalcJob`` to run.
 If you're running this tutorial in the Quantum Mobile VM or on Binder, these have been pre-configured for you.
 If you're running on your own machine, you can follow the instructions in the panel below:

-.. accordion:: Install localhost computer and code
+.. dropdown:: Install localhost computer and code

     Let's begin by setting up the computer using the ``verdi computer`` subcommand: